MuguroNgugi/SQL-Restaurant-Analysis./README.md

 * How many Italian dishes are on the menu?
 * What are the least and the most expensive Italian dishes on the menu?
 * How many dishes are in each category?
-* What is the average dish price within each category
+* What is the average dish price within each category?

 ## Objective 2: Explore the order details table
 <a href = "https://github.com/MuguroNgugi/SQL-Restaurant-Analysis./blob/main/Objective%202%20SQL%20Query%20File.sql"> Objective 2 SQL File </a>